Joblesskov/red_alert/README.md

 The project is still in its early stages.
 I plan to release it on Steam Workshop when it is basically completed.

-TODO: Chinese font, ore, a tech tree based on buildings, and ra2 mission maps.
+TODO: ore, more defence towers and vehicles, a tech tree based on buildings, and ra2 mission maps.